cveckr21/Latin102/translation2.md

 6. Identify felle.
 Why does Hyginus use this case?

->Felle = feminine, accusative plural and this case is used because it acts as the object of preposition❌
+>Felle = ablative, neuter, singular ; ablative of instrument❌

 7. Identify the form of tinctas.